Mongolia in Winter: 10 Things to Do When Temperatures Drop

 Photographers and drone enthusiasts will especially love the sight of these magnificent dunes covered in a layer of white.

 The day before the New Year, called Bituun, locals typically spend the day cleaning their houses and readying themselves for the holiday.
-On Tsaagan Sar, families gather at the house of their oldest relative.
+On Tsagaan Sar, families gather at the house of their oldest relative.
 When they enter the house, they great the eldest members of their family first before sitting together for a meal.
-Meals on Tsaagan Sar typically include sheep’s tail, rice with curds, buuz, and mutton.
+Meals on Tsagaan Sar typically include sheep’s tail, rice with curds, buuz, and mutton.
 Gifts are also exchanged, making this the Mongolian equivalent of Christmas and New Year’s all rolled into one big happy buuz-filled celebration.

 Yes, Mongolia has hot springs.
 No, I’m not sure why this isn’t a bigger deal either!